doubleodd/website/src/intro.md

 curve.

-The most interesting aspect of twisted Edwards curves is that point addition can be expressed with formulas that have no exceptional case, and these formulas are substantially more efficient than the ones for short Weierstraß curves (8M for general point addition, 4M+4S for point doubling).
+The most interesting aspect of twisted Edwards curves is that point addition can be expressed with formulas that have no exceptional cases, and these formulas are substantially more efficient than the ones for short Weierstraß curves (8M for general point addition, 4M+4S for point doubling).